jsenv/core/docs/assets_and_workers.md

 ## Js modules

-This section explains what can be used to reference files inside js modules: when js can use `import` and `import.meta.url`.
+Js modules refers to js executed in a context where is has access to `import` and `import.meta.url`.
+In these files the following is supported:

 ### CSS import assertion